cavo789/blog/blog/2023/11/22/docker-volumes/index.md

 -rw-r--r-- 1 root       root          2 Nov 22 10:56 counter.txt
 ```

-:::caution Oups, the file is owned by `root` not me
+:::caution Ouch, the file is owned by `root` not me
 Uh oh!
 The file is owned by the root user and not me (i.e. user `christophe` in my case).
 That's annoying since I can't edit it or remove it without using `sudo`.
 :::